Ordisoftware/Hebrew-Calendar/README.md

 - Improve weekly parashah description box to have a screenshot button.

 #### 2022.06.12 - Version 9.29

+>- Add option to use two days for Shevih'i Shel Pessa'h outside of Israël.

 - Optimize populating monthly view and thus startup time.
 - Add open system calculator button in DatesDiffCalculator form.